Da-Ostrich-King/cppmath/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Build && Install
+To build run `make all` <br>
+To install run `make install` as root <br>
+To override the soversion, run `make install "VERMAJ=123" "VERMIN=456" "VERREV=789"` *not recommended, better to actually install that version*<br>
+To override the install path append `"PREFIX=path/to/install/folder"` and `"DESTDIR=/path/to/root/dir/"`, DESTDIR must begin and end with "/" and PREFIX musn't begin or end with "/"

 # Errors
 Fatal runtime errors are reported as they are normally, as exceptions.
 And I have a custom exception class, `gruyere::util::core::Exception`, which is simple.
 However the constructor takes 2 arguments rather than one, the first is the type of error (what is reported when calling `gruyere::util::core::Exception::what` or equivilent), but also a message, which can be found with `gruyere::util::core::Exception::why`